 In addition, eight fully artificial datasets (Datasets 11-18), composed only of viral reads were also created.
 These datasets can be used to test haplotype reconstruction software, the goal being to evaluate the ability to reconstruct all the isolates present in a dataset.
-Each artificial dataset consists of a mix of several isolates from the same viral species showing different frequencies.
+Viral haplotype reconstruction is one of the most challenging problem in bioinformatics.
+For instance, a recent study shows that most of the commonly used haplotype reconstruction software perform poorly when they are used on an artificial HIV-1 virus population showing high genetic diversity (Eliseev et al., 2020).
+Viral haplotype reconstruction being a hard task, we have generated completely artificial datasets, which already constitute a useful and challenging resource.
+They are also the first datasets composed of plant RNA viruses and developed for this purpose since earlier artificial datasets always focused on human and animal viruses (Schirmer et al., 2014).Each artificial dataset consists of a mix of several isolates from the same viral species showing different frequencies.
 The virus species have been selected to be as divergent as possible.
 Therefore, the selected viruses have (i) a DNA or RNA genome, (ii) a single or double-stranded genome, (iii) a linear, circular and/or segmented genome, and (iv) show a genome length ranging from 2.8 to 17.1 kb.
 For each isolate, artificial viral reads of 150 bp have been synthesized using the ART software (Huang et al., 2012) from NCBI reference genomes and no single nucleotide polymorphisms (SNPs) have been added.

+Note that all the datasets were sequenced or simulated using an Illumina four-channels system (either HiSeq or Miseq), except the datasets 9 and 10 which were sequenced on an Illumina two-channels system (NextSeq) (Table 1).
+Recently, a technological bias corresponding to erroneous guanine base calls has been revealed when using the two-channels system (De‐Kayne et al., 2020).
+Users should therefore be aware that the use of their pipelines on datasets from two-channels system after benchmarking with our datasets (mainly generated with four-channels system) may require additional steps in order to identify this potential bias.

 Availability and description of the datasets

 A GitLab repository (https://gitlab.com/ilvo/VIROMOCKchallenge) is available and provides a complete description of the composition of each dataset, the methods used to create them, a link to download them and their goals.
 The datasets themselves are stored in Dryad (datadryad.org).
 We provide here a quick summary of the composition of the datasets and the challenges they address (Table 1).